 As much as I love cooked duck, or duck confit, roasted duck is another favorite.
 Not only the meat is perfectly cooked and still keeps its unique texture and flavor, in this method we get an extra bonus with the crispy skin.

-To the roasted duck legs here, I’ve added potatoes and carrots, which were dressed in the duck’s fat before roasting.
+I’ve added potatoes and carrots to the pan, after first mixing them with the duck’s fat.
 I find roasting potatoes in duck fat is one of the tastiest ways to prepare them, and as it turned out, the carrots also loved this treatment, so I will definitely use them again.
-I’m sure you too will enjoy this dish, once you will prepare this dish.
+I’m sure you too will enjoy this dish, once you will prepare it.

 A few notes:

 * Salting the duck and curing it, even for this short time, helps dry the skin, and so it becomes extra-crispy when roasting.

 * Note, that even after removing most of the salt, the rendered fat will still be salty, and, as we season the vegetables with it, make sure not to season them with more salt.